 Product mapping must be completed in order for sales to be successfully downloaded from your sales channels to DEAR.
-When sales are loaded from a sale channel and a sale contains a product that is not mapped to any product in DEAR, then this sale will be not be downloaded.
+When sales are loaded from a sales channel, and a sale contains a product that is not mapped to any product in DEAR, then this sale will not be downloaded.

-The user will be notified if a sale is skipped through internal messages such as notifications, recordings in the operation log, or a text message on the screen (depending on the situation).
+The user will be notified if a sale is skipped through internal messages such as notifications, recordings in the operations log, or a text message on the screen (depending on the situation).

 Catalog Modifications in Amazon

-Consider a catalog which contains 3 products: A, B, C. Product C has been modified in the sale channel.
-Next time a Catalog Download is triggered, the products: A, B, D will be visible with the following statuses:
+Consider a catalog that contains 3 products: A, B, C. Product C has been modified in the sales channel.
+Next time the catalog download is triggered, the products A, B, D will be visible with the following statuses: